armory/documentation/_spinnaker/install.md

 ## Getting Started

 Check out the [GitHub project](https://github.com/armory/minnaker) for more information.
+After you install Minnaker, use the [AWS Quick Start](/spinnaker/Armory-Spinnaker-Quickstart-1) to learn how to configure Spinnaker to deploy to AWS.

 # Installing Armory Spinnaker for Medium to Large Enterprise Deployments